-Elizabeth has appeared in all of the major UK tech and business press, including WIRED UK, the BBC, the Guardian and the Economist, and listed in other major publications such as Computer Weekly’s UKtech50 top influencers, the Evening Standard’s Silicon 60, Vogue UK’s Generation Tech and Cosmopolitan’s Fierce 40 Under 40.
-She has been a judge for many technology and business awards and is a sought-after conference and event speaker around the world
+Elizabeth has appeared in all of the major UK tech and business press and she has been a judge for many technology and business awards and is a sought-after conference and event speaker around the world

 She is committed to supporting the wider technology industry and was one of the founding steering committee members of the DigitalEve women in technology organisation in the UK.
-Elizabeth was also a consultant on ITbeat with e-skills UK – a project to encourage girls to get involved in IT and online media
+Elizabeth is a consultant on ITbeat with e-skills UK – A project to encourage girls to get involved in IT and online media

-Become a member at TechHub and you may bump into Elizabeth.
-As well as expected benefits like meeting rooms and exclusive event invitations, being a Tech Hub resident has some quite unique benefits.
+Become a member at TechHub and you may bump into Elizabeth and benefit from meeting rooms and exclusive event invitations, being a Tech Hub resident has some quite unique benefits.

 Follow Elizabeth: @evarley